 Conferences & Accommodation

-All May and June C&A events have been cancelled.
-There are still a few guests in West Coast Suites, but very low occupancy.
-The C&A team is supporting planning for possible emergency shelter needs.
-C&A staff are also working hard to support clients who now have to cancel their summer conferences, camps, workshops and events – and they are doing a great job re-booking many of these clients for summer 2021 or 2022.
+C&A staff are working hard to support clients who have had to cancel conferences, camps, workshops and events – and they are doing a great job re-booking many of these clients for this summer or in 2022.

 Resources for Remote Workers

 For those staff who continue to work remotely, whether full-time or on a hybrid schedule:

 SHCS staff at UBC Vancouver and Okanagan can log onto their UBC desktops and access shared drives remotely.